 The Australian climate dictates which areas are most at risk.
 As a result, some areas are more prone than others at different times during the year.
 For example, the summer into the autumn is peak bushfire season in South Australia.
 However, spring into summer presents the biggest risk in Queensland and New South Wales.
 Surprisingly, winter holds the biggest threat for the Northern Territory.

 As a result, you could argue that all states are at risk, assuming there’s woodland present.
-When they’re most at risk depends on the time of year.
+When they are most at risk depends on the time of year.

 Beyond that, cities present far less risk that suburban and rural areas.
-Because of their built-up nature, cities don’t contain adequate fuel to sustain a bushfire.
-However, the further you get away from the city, the more the risk increases.
+Because of their built-up nature, cities do not contain adequate fuel to sustain a bushfire.
+However, the further you get away from the city, the risk increases.

 This is a problem because many Australians want to live in areas that have natural views.
 Architects and engineers must take more care the further their structures move from the city.